Santa Maria degli Angeli e dei Martiri

-The Basilica of St. Mary of the Angels and of the Martyrs (Beatissimae Virginis et omnium Angelorum et Martyrum, Santa Maria degli Angeli e dei Martiri) is a Catholic titular minor basilica and former Carthusian conventual church in Rome, Italy, constructed in the ruined frigidarium and tepidarium of the Roman Baths of Diocletian in the Piazza della Repubblica.
+The Basilica of St. Mary of the Angels and of the Martyrs (Beatissimae Virginis et omnium Angelorum et Martyrum, Santa Maria degli Angeli e dei Martiri) is a Catholic titular minor basilica and former Carthusian conventual church in Rome constructed in the ruined frigidarium and tepidarium of the Roman Baths of Diocletian in the Piazza della Repubblica.

 It was constructed in the 16th century following an original design by Michelangelo Buonarroti.
 Other architects and artists added to the church over the following centuries.
 During the Kingdom of Italy, the church was used for religious state functions.

 Background

 The original building of the Santa Maria degli Angeli e dei Martiri was a bath house commissioned by Emperor Maximian in 297 AD and was completed in 306 AD.
 It is believed that Christian slaves constructed the baths using the finest materials from all over the Roman empire.
 Monoliths of granite from Egypt, wood from the Bavarian forests held up the vaulted ceilings and arches, and intricate mosaics decorated the walls.
 The baths were in use until the fall of Rome in 537 which the Aqua Marcia was destroyed, the aqueduct supplying the baths' water.
 The baths soon decayed into ruins as they were mined for their expensive materials which were repurposed for other buildings.